KelynWong/APD-RestaurantOrderingSys/README.md

 ### Edge case: Abandoned dishes
 In the fixed folder, change `config.txt` MAKE_INVENTORY_LIMITED value to 1.

-Observation
-Chefs abandon dishes when the inventory contains insufficient ingredients for the dishes.
+**Observation:** Chefs abandon dishes when the inventory contains insufficient ingredients for the dishes

 program output e.g
 ```txt